 Scroll down to Dynamics 365 Online, and then click Add.

-If you have access to more than one Customer Engagement instance, choose which instance to connect to this Office 365 Group.
-If you only have access to one Customer Engagement instance, this step will be skipped and you will advance to the next step.
+If you have access to more than one environment, choose which environment to connect to this Office 365 Group.
+If you only have access to one environment, this step will be skipped and you will advance to the next step.

-Choose the Customer Engagement apps record you want to connect this Office 365 Group to, and then click Save.
+Choose the record you want to connect this Office 365 Group to, and then click Save.

-Once connected, the Dynamics 365 for Customer Engagement apps connector shows up at the top of the connection list with a summary of connected records.
+Once connected, the connector shows up at the top of the connection list with a summary of connected records.

 To delete a connected record, click View, and then click Remove.

 Note the following about the Office 365 Connectors for Groups: